andrewleverette/rust_warp_api/README.md

 ```
 list_customers -> return a list all customers in database
 create_customer -> create a new customer and add it to the database
-show_customer -> return the details of a single customer
+get_customer -> return the details of a single customer
 update_customer -> update the details of a single customer
 delete_customer -> delete a customer from the database
 ```